red-pencil/curriculum-vitae/index.md

 *Master Thesis*

 Humans are trapped in their visual sense.
 The human vision was relatively narrow and weak, comparing to the variety of animal superior abilities.
-Through my investigation, I figured out that the human musculoskeletal systems, espcially the neck was a factor limiting the spatial range of vision.
-In order to help human overcome part of those limitations, I proposed the animal-inspried concept called *Limitless Oculus*.
-That was to substitute or modify the original visuomotor coordination of human, with certain artificial mechanism.
+Through my investigation, I figured out that the human musculoskeletal systems, especially the neck, were a factor limiting the spatial range of vision.
+In order to help human overcome part of those limitations, I proposed the animal-inspired concept called *Limitless Oculus*.
+That was to substitute or modify the original visuomotor coordination of human, with the certain artificial mechanism.
 The mechanism, orienting the vision, was modified and designed to be programmable and customizable.
 The benefits aimed to promote the flexibility of the spatial orientation of vision, and hence achieve visual expansion and substitution.
-Besides, the concept had more possible applications with a vairety of modifications and mechanisms.
+Besides, the concept had more possible applications with a variety of modifications and mechanisms.
 The method had physiological and cognitive influence, so it can not only be a tool but also create new body mapping.
 Two prototypes were presented.
 Then I conducted experiments to evaluate the performance of the prototypes, and prove the feasibility of the concept.
-The result indicated that the spatial range of vision was expanded, while the speed of the scan and response could also be augmented in certain range.
+The result indicated that the spatial range of vision was expanded, while the speed of the scan and response could also be augmented in a certain range.